Brad Uhlenhake

 Dawe is

-arrested by Lestrade, but by the time he is released
+arrested by Lestrade, but by the time he is

-death takes place in the house.
-A trip to
+attacked, and another death takes place in the

-furniture dealer and observation of another kind of
+interview with a furniture dealer and observation

-deal lead to a solution to the crime, but further
+of another kind of deal lead to a solution to the

-events include another attack and the discovery of a
+and the discovery of a blood-stained dress.
+Holmes

-together, and they listen to Lestrade's theories
+gathers the principals together, and they listen

-before the murderer is revealed.
+to Lestrade's theories before the murderer is

 |